ShomyLiu/Pytorch-ENMF/README.md

 ### run

-- First pre-processe the dataset:
+- First pre-processe the dataset, then some npy files would be in the `data/ml-1m/`:
 ```
 cd pro_data
 python3 data_pro.py
 ```
-- Run the main for training and testing:
+- Run the main.py for training and testing:
 ```
 python3 main.py train
 ```
-- an output sample:
+- An output sample:
 ```
 2020-07-15 14:03:26 Epoch 93:
         loss: -123.066313